Welcome to the Walking Festival for 2026.

 See description of walk.

-Medium length, moderate going, 2.5 hours.
+Medium walk, moderate going, 3 hours.

 See description of walk.
 See map.

-14th April, 10am, Kinghorn Community Centre.
+Thursday 16th April, 10am, Kinghorn Community Centre.

-Medium length, easy going, 2 hours.
+Medium walk, moderate going, 3 hours.

 See description of walk.
 See map.